Kanye West's 'DONDA' : the NME review

 Even the first version of ‘Junya’ that appears on the tracklist feels throwaway, West building a mildly fun but lightweight song around a reference to Japanese fashion designer Junya Watanabe.
 ‘Remote Control’, which features the Sunday Service Choir and Young Thug, could be a thought-provoking commentary on technology and its infiltration of our lives, but ends up being superficial, Ye dropping lines such as “I was in my hovercraft / Had another laugh” and “Got it on remote control / Like a CEO“, seemingly without much thought.
 Young Thug’s verse doesn’t even fit his collaborator’s theme, as he brags instead about “hopping out the brand new Rolls / Jesus sent me brand new clothes.”

 ‘DONDA’ isn’t just a Kanye affair, of course.
 It’s filled with guest appearances from big names in hip-hop, rising stars and characters from across pop culture.
 Some earn their presence – the aforementioned Vory is a delight on ‘God Breathed’ and ‘Jonah’, Baby Keem and Travis Scott elevate ‘Praise God’, while The Weeknd, Playboi Carti and Roddy Ricch also put in star turns.
 Jay-Z’s ‘Jail’ appearance is also a thrill, teasing: “This might be the return of the Throne.”
-Others, however, feel under-utilised: Ariana Grande features on the title track, but appears in scant few lines and makes little impact.
+Others, however, feel under-utilised: Stalone – apparently not Ariana Grande as previous credits reported – features on the title track, but appears in scant few lines and makes little impact.

 There’s only one song on the whole record that West lets the spotlight belong to only one personL ‘Tell The Vision’.
 The track is an alternate take on the Ye-produced song of the same name that featured on Pop Smoke‘s second posthumous album ‘Faith’, West and Pusha T‘s verses removed and just the late New York drill pioneer’s energy left.
 It’s intended as a tribute to Smoke, who was murdered last year at the age of 20, and highlights a talent lost far too soon.